 The Issuing Entity will not have any employees, officers or directors.
 The Trustee, the Depositor, the Securities Administrator, the Master Servicer, the Servicers, the Credit Risk Manager and the Custodians will act on behalf of the Issuing Entity, and may only perform those actions on behalf of the Issuing Entity that are specified in the Trust Agreement, the Sale and Assignment Agreement, the Servicing Agreements and the Custodial Agreements.
-See "The Master Servicer," "The Servicers," "Servicing of the Mortgage Loans" and "The Trust Agreement."
+See "The Master Servicer," "The Servicers," "Mortgage Loan Servicing" and "The Trust Agreement."

-The Trustee, on behalf of the Issuing Entity, is not permitted under the Trust Agreement to issue additional certificates representing interests in the Trust Agreement, borrow money on behalf of the Trust Fund or make loans from the assets of the Trust Fund to any person or entity, without the amendment of the Trust Agreement by Certificateholders and the other parties thereto as described under "-Certain Matters Under the Trust Agreement-Amendment of the Trust Agreement."
+The Trustee, on behalf of the Issuing Entity, is only permitted to take such actions as are specifically provided in the Trust Agreement.
+Under the Trust Agreement, the Trustee on behalf of the Issuing Entity will not have the power to issue additional certificates representing interests in the Trust Agreement, borrow money on behalf of the Trust Fund or make loans from the assets of the Trust Fund to any person or entity, without the amendment of the Trust Agreement by Certificateholders and the other parties thereto as described under "-Certain Matters Under the Trust Agreement-Amendment of the Trust Agreement."

-If the assets of the Trust Fund are insufficient to pay the Certificateholders all principal and interest owed, holders of Subordinate Certificates will not receive all of their expected payments of interest and principal and will suffer a loss.
+If the assets of the Trust Fund are insufficient to pay the Certificateholders all principal and interest owed, holders of some or all classes of Certificateholders will not receive all of their expected payments of interest and principal and will suffer a loss.
+The risk of loss to holders of Subordinate Certificates is greater than to holders of Senior Certificates.
+See "Risk Factors-Risks Related to Potential Inadequacy of Credit Enhancement and other Support" in this prospectus supplement.
 The Issuing Entity, as a common law trust, is not eligible to be a debtor in a bankruptcy proceeding.
-In the event of a bankruptcy of the Sponsor, the Depositor or any Originator, it is not anticipated that the Trust Fund would become part of the bankruptcy estate or subject to the bankruptcy control of a third party.
+In the event of a bankruptcy of the Sponsor, the

+Depositor or any Originator, it is not anticipated that the Trust Fund would become part of the bankruptcy estate or subject to the bankruptcy control of a third party.